 But the reasons why disasters happen go much further and beyond just those directly affected.
-I believe that large scale major disasters such as the tsunamis in Japan and Indonesia and other events, as well as more catastrophes predicted for the not too distant future, are intended to have a transformative effect on the psyche of the children of earth.
+I believe that large-scale major disasters such as the tsunamis in Japan and Indonesia and other events, are intended to have a transformative effect on the psyche of the children of earth.

 That is, they are intended to make us reevaluate how we live, our values, and our understanding of the purpose and meaning of life.
 Put another way, major traumatic events provide us with an opportunity for a spiritual awakening.
 Sadly, not all will be ready to hear the call, but many others will.

 How the psyche of individuals may be affected by disaster will vary.
 We have seen from news accounts that many people are moved to a deep compassion for those directly affected, and those who can, flood into the area to help any way possible.

 But we are all moved with great sorrow and compassion no matter where we are.
 What most of us do not realize is that the outflow of compassion triggered by the event is an expression of our divine selves that is showing us who we really are; who we are intended to be; and how we should live our lives everyday with or without disasters.
 I believe these are the things such events are meant to teach us.